 - You will be asked to remove your t-shirt and the doctor will listen to your heart and lungs.

 - Your ears and throat will be checked.

 An ENG1 medical examination has to be performed by an MCA qualified doctor.
-MCA approved doctors can be found in any of the following countries (Accurate as per gov.uk website updated not he 19th of June 2019).
+MCA approved doctors can be found in any of the following countries (Accurate as per gov.uk website updated on the 19th of June 2019).

-Please confirm the rates with the respective medical centre as these are merely guidelines.
+Please confirm the rates with the respective medical center as these are merely guidelines.